Children living on the streets face abuse from all sides – at home, from the police, from pimps and drug dealers, from passers-by.

 Please share this with your friends

-The lives of many children in Latin America are shattered and ruined by violence on a daily basis.
+The lives of many children in throughout the world are shattered and ruined by violence on a daily basis.
 The scale of the problem is staggering, and at times overwhelming.

 Most of the children Casa Alianza encounters have fled situations of unspeakable abuse at home – victims of their own lives, even before pimps, drug dealers and criminal gangs reach them on the streets to beat, sexually abuse, even murder them.